 Time limits for filing malpractice claims are strictly enforced.
 Acting quickly preserves your right to pursue compensation and ensures timely case filing.

-Medical negligence can lead to severe injuries, additional medical expenses, and loss of trust.
-Filing a claim seeks compensation and promotes higher healthcare standards.
+Medical negligence can lead to severe injuries, additional medical expenses, and loss of trust in healthcare providers.
+Filing a claim seeks compensation and encourages better standards in healthcare practices.

-Serious injuries from misdiagnosis, surgical errors, medication mistakes, or childbirth complications often necessitate legal intervention, especially when injuries result in long-term disability or high medical costs.
+Serious injuries from misdiagnosis, surgical errors, medication mistakes, or childbirth complications often require legal intervention.
+When injuries cause long-term disability or high medical costs, pursuing a claim may be necessary.

-Failure to diagnose serious conditions in time can worsen outcomes, leading to additional injuries and expenses.
+Failure to diagnose serious conditions in time can worsen outcomes and lead to additional injuries and expenses.
 Legal action can seek damages for these preventable harms.

 Mistakes like operating on the wrong site or leaving instruments inside the body cause serious harm, requiring legal review to establish negligence and obtain compensation.